The One Thing That Could Unleash Stock Market Rally in Just a Few Days

 And that’s why I’m putting together an urgent strategy session next week for folks, to help them prepare for this major economic event.

-We plan to address all this and more in our urgent briefing on Wednesday, Sept.
-11, at 8 p.m.
+We plan to address all this and more in our urgent briefing tonight at 8 p.m.
 Eastern, aimed at helping you prepare for this rare economic dynamic.

 A little before we get started, I’ll send you an email with the subject line [The Great Tech Reversal of 2024]: Your Access Link.
 To join me, you’ll just click the link in that email.

-Note: Editor’s Note: Eric Fry, here.
-My colleague Luke Lango, Senior Investment Analyst at InvestorPlace, has identified a rare economic event that historically triggers a massive stock market boom.
-According to oddsmakers, there’s a 100% chance this event will happen again in less than 10 days.